adalfarus/lin-us/README.md

 - **Shortcuts**: Translate all Windows productivity shortcuts.
 - **Powertoys**: Offer similar tools like PowerToys but not from the start.
 - **Highly customizable**: Make it highly customizable for advanced users but also really simple for normal people.

+## Notice
+I started wanting this after my 5th Ubuntu VM install went up in flames.
+It just isn't feasible to assume that the average windows user can figure some of this stuff out.

+My attempts:
+- 1-3 Ubuntu update manager throws errors and doesn't install needed utilities.
+- 4 trying to install the newest version of python and uninstalling every package instead.
+- 5 XOrg just stopped working.

+I know that my level is not nearly enough to be making something like this but I wanted to write down my vision until I have the time and knowledge to actually do it.

+If you are interested and want to, you can of course help.
+I currently consider Ubuntu LTS and Debian to be the best base distro, due to their extensive documentation and stability.